 Relationship Problems

-If you remain as you are, you risk being out of fellowship with the Lord, and fair game for our enemy who will gleefully use your partner to steal your joy.
-Being a believer, you won’t be jeopardizing your salvation and won’t be left behind, but the contention in your relationship will only get worse as you grow in your faith and you will live a defeated life as a Christian.
+But if you remain as you are, you will be out of fellowship with the Lord, and fair game for our enemy who will gleefully use your partner to steal your joy.
+Being a believer, you won’t be jeopardizing your salvation and won’t be left behind, but the contention in your relationship will only get worse as you grow in your faith and you will live an unhappy, defeated life as a Christian.

 The conviction you’ve felt since becoming a believer is the Holy Spirit admonishing you to change the nature of your relationship.
 If you love this man, and want a life with him that’s also pleasing to the Lord, you have to bring it into compliance with Biblical standards for unmarried couples, and give him an opportunity to see you as a faithful Christian woman.
 To me this means living separately and remaining chaste.